ivotron/popperci-paper/paper/demo_abstract.md

 [@jimenez_standing_2016], a convention for implementing experiments and writing articles following a DevOps approach that has been proposed recently.

-[^note]: **NOTE TO REVIEWERS**: An article on PopperCI has been accepted to be presented at the CNERT '17 workshop.
-We will cite the paper instead of having a link.
-Since the service is in alpha phase and still under development, sometimes the <http://ci.falsifiable.us> URL might point to a 404 webpage.
-We kindly ask reviewers to check back later.

 # Popper, Experiment Validations and PopperCI